 - 2.2 The site is positioned between Daiglen Drive and Broxburn Drive, South Ockendon and bounded by Shaw Primary Academy to the North and Danbury Crescent to the south.
 Surrounding properties and residential developments are mainly from the mid-20th century including terraced, semi-detached and 1950s Council Housing. - 2.3 The site is 4.53 ha (11.197acres) with a flat topography.
-The Culver Centre has been demolished and there is open space to the east of the site. - 2.4 The consented scheme includes 173 new homes including 62 affordable homes comprising a mix of one and two bedroom apartments and two and three bedroom houses alongside the re-provision of public open space with associated landscaping and public realm, private and communal amenity space, car and cycle parking provision and access improvements - 2.5 The proposed tenure mix is planning policy compliant with 35% affordable housing, a mix of affordable rented (43 or 25%) and shared ownership (19 or 11%) with the remaining housing being for the private market. - 2.6 Tender documentation and drawings are currently being prepared and will be submitted to the market shortly, subject to the final governance and approval of the TRL Board. - 2.7 The Council is currently preparing the site for transfer including ensuring a clean title, this includes the appropriation of land for planning purposes. - 2.8 Following Scrutiny consideration the report is intended to go to Cabinet.
-Assuming Cabinet approval is forthcoming, the next step is that following independent valuation, the Land Transfer, Management and Funding Agreements between the Council and TRL are entered into and TRL completes its' procurement and enters into a construction contract.
+The Culver Centre has been demolished and there is open space to the east of the site. - 2.4 The consented scheme includes 173 new homes including 62 affordable homes comprising a mix of one and two bedroom apartments and two and three bedroom houses alongside the re-provision of public open space with associated landscaping and public realm, private and communal amenity space, car and cycle parking provision and access improvements - 2.5 The proposed tenure mix is planning policy compliant with 35% affordable housing, a mix of affordable rented (43 or 25%) and shared ownership (19 or 11%) with the remaining housing being for the private market. - 2.6 Tender documentation and drawings are currently being prepared and will be submitted to the market shortly, subject to the final governance and approval of the TRL Board. - 2.7 The Council is currently preparing the site for transfer including ensuring a clean title, this includes the appropriation of land for planning purposes. - 2.8 Should Cabinet approve this report the next step following independent valuation will be that Land Transfer, Management and Funding Agreements between the Council and TRL are entered into and TRL completes its' procurement and enters into a construction contract.